inmyth/mmm-java/README.md

 **Version History**

+v.026
+- Cleaned up pos TakerGets error.
+- Disabled Balancer

 v.025
 - Fixed no TakerGets error.
-This should be ignored https://github.com/ripple/rippled/issues/2199
+This offer should be ignored https://github.com/ripple/rippled/issues/2199

 v.024
 - Orderbook can be built from stream events, tested on Order canceled, edited, and difference